olumpiaalexopoulou/DownloadManager/Documents/RemainingTasks.md

 - New file for checkpoint

+- Add dialog windows for downloaded files

 - Add comments

-- Add dialog windows for downloaded files
+- Add all file to a single one to export .exe